Drug information provided by: IBM Micromedex

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of glycerol phenylbutyrate in children.
-However, safety and efficacy have not been established in children 2 months up to 2 years of age.
-Use of glycerol phenylbutyrate is not indicated in children younger than 2 months of age.
+Safety and efficacy have been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of glycerol phenylbutyrate in the elderly.
-However, elderly patients are more likely to have kidney or liver problems, which may require caution and an adjustment in the dose for patients receiving glycerol phenylbutyrate.
+However, elderly patients are more likely to have liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving glycerol phenylbutyrate.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.